openstack/governance/reference/new-programs-requirements.rst

 ======================================================
- Minimal requirements for new programs applications
+ Minimal Requirements for New Programs Applications
 ======================================================

 Teams in OpenStack can be created as-needed and grow organically.
 As the team